ransbotham3/TrySailPilot/README.md

 - Lightning fast.
 - Beginners can play with delimiters to see differences and learn.

+### Quick look

+- On MacOS, Trysail provides Quick Look services in Finder to show Jupyter Notebooks and source code with highlighting.

 ### Other

 - Slide mode, code tracing.
 - Copy output, explanation show/hide.

+### Sextant

+If you only need to preview files (like Jupyter Notebooks, markdown, source code, etc.) then the Sextant app is a subset of Trysail without Python.

 </details>